Glioblastoma Definitions and Explanations

 Recurrence occurs when cancer cells that were previously undetectable or believed to have been completely removed or treated start to grow again.
 This can happen in the same location where the cancer originally appeared (local recurrence), in nearby tissues (regional recurrence), or in distant parts of the body (distant recurrence).

-GBM is known for its high rate of recurrence due to its aggressive nature and the challenge of completely removing or treating all tumor cells (Mayo Clinic).
+Glioblastoma is known for its high rate of recurrence due to its aggressive nature and the challenge of completely removing or treating all tumor cells (Mayo Clinic).
 According to the Central Brain Tumor Registry of the United States Statistical Report, about 90 percent of patients with glioblastoma will experience a recurrence.

 Tumor Location